Brokers Offer Predictions for Restaurant Brands International Inc.’s Q1 2022 Earnings (NYSE:QSR)

-Restaurant Brands International Inc. (NYSE:QSR) (TSE:QSR) – Stock analysts at Piper Sandler boosted their Q1 2022 earnings per share estimates for shares of Restaurant Brands International in a research note issued to investors on Monday, October 25th.
-Piper Sandler analyst N. Regan now forecasts that the restaurant operator will post earnings per share of $0.62 for the quarter, up from their prior forecast of $0.60.
+Restaurant Brands International Inc. (NYSE:QSR) (TSE:QSR) – Oppenheimer issued their Q1 2022 earnings per share (EPS) estimates for Restaurant Brands International in a research note issued on Tuesday, October 26th.
+Oppenheimer analyst B. Bittner anticipates that the restaurant operator will earn $0.67 per share for the quarter.
+Oppenheimer has a “Outperform” rating and a $80.00 price objective on the stock.
+Oppenheimer also issued estimates for Restaurant Brands International’s Q2 2022 earnings at $0.79 EPS, Q3 2022 earnings at $0.88 EPS, Q4 2022 earnings at $0.83 EPS and FY2023 earnings at $3.60 EPS.

+QSR has been the topic of a number of other research reports.
+BMO Capital Markets cut Restaurant Brands International from an “outperform” rating to a “market perform” rating and decreased their price target for the stock from $80.00 to $63.00 in a research report on Monday.
+Wells Fargo & Company decreased their price target on Restaurant Brands International from $83.00 to $77.00 and set an “overweight” rating on the stock in a research report on Tuesday.
+UBS Group decreased their price target on Restaurant Brands International from $80.00 to $77.00 and set a “buy” rating on the stock in a research report on Tuesday.
+Guggenheim assumed coverage on Restaurant Brands International in a research report on Monday, July 26th.
+They issued a “neutral” rating and a $67.00 price target on the stock.
+Finally, TheStreet upgraded Restaurant Brands International from a “c+” rating to a “b” rating in a research report on Friday, July 30th.
+One investment analyst has rated the stock with a sell rating, nine have issued a hold rating and twelve have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $70.59.

 Restaurant Brands International (NYSE:QSR) (TSE:QSR) last posted its quarterly earnings data on Sunday, October 24th.
-The restaurant operator reported $0.76 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.74 by $0.02.
-The company had revenue of $1.50 billion for the quarter, compared to analyst estimates of $1.52 billion.
-Restaurant Brands International had a net margin of 12.50% and a return on equity of 26.43%.
-The business’s quarterly revenue was up 11.8% on a year-over-year basis.
-During the same quarter last year, the firm posted $0.68 earnings per share.
+The restaurant operator reported $0.76 earnings per share for the quarter, topping the consensus estimate of $0.74 by $0.02.
+The firm had revenue of $1.50 billion for the quarter, compared to analysts’ expectations of $1.52 billion.
+Restaurant Brands International had a return on equity of 26.43% and a net margin of 12.50%.
+The company’s quarterly revenue was up 11.8% compared to the same quarter last year.
+During the same quarter last year, the business earned $0.68 EPS.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Redwood Investment Management LLC grew its stake in shares of Restaurant Brands International by 10.5% in the 1st quarter.
-Redwood Investment Management LLC now owns 22,770 shares of the restaurant operator’s stock valued at $1,480,000 after buying an additional 2,166 shares in the last quarter.
-Thrivent Financial for Lutherans lifted its holdings in shares of Restaurant Brands International by 25.5% during the first quarter.
-Thrivent Financial for Lutherans now owns 129,753 shares of the restaurant operator’s stock worth $8,434,000 after buying an additional 26,397 shares during the last quarter.
-Maverick Capital Ltd. acquired a new position in shares of Restaurant Brands International during the first quarter worth approximately $1,341,000.
-Tocqueville Asset Management L.P. increased its position in shares of Restaurant Brands International by 7.9% during the second quarter.
-Tocqueville Asset Management L.P. now owns 315,858 shares of the restaurant operator’s stock valued at $20,354,000 after purchasing an additional 23,245 shares during the period.
-Finally, Ensign Peak Advisors Inc increased its position in shares of Restaurant Brands International by 19.5% during the second quarter.
-Ensign Peak Advisors Inc now owns 17,808 shares of the restaurant operator’s stock valued at $1,122,000 after purchasing an additional 2,900 shares during the period.
-76.47% of the stock is currently owned by hedge funds and other institutional investors.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, January 5th.
+Stockholders of record on Tuesday, December 21st will be paid a dividend of $0.53 per share.
+This represents a $2.12 dividend on an annualized basis and a dividend yield of 3.73%.
+The ex-dividend date is Monday, December 20th.
+Restaurant Brands International’s payout ratio is 104.43%.

-In other Restaurant Brands International news, Director Ali Hedayat sold 10,000 shares of the business’s stock in a transaction dated Wednesday, September 1st.
-The shares were sold at an average price of $64.44, for a total value of $644,400.00.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, COO Joshua Kobza sold 55,000 shares of the business’s stock in a transaction dated Thursday, August 26th.
+In other news, COO Joshua Kobza sold 55,000 shares of the firm’s stock in a transaction dated Thursday, August 26th.
 The stock was sold at an average price of $64.92, for a total transaction of $3,570,600.00.
-Following the completion of the sale, the chief operating officer now owns 314,096 shares in the company, valued at $20,391,112.32.
+Following the completion of the transaction, the chief operating officer now directly owns 314,096 shares in the company, valued at $20,391,112.32.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Ali Hedayat sold 10,000 shares of the firm’s stock in a transaction dated Wednesday, September 1st.
+The stock was sold at an average price of $64.44, for a total value of $644,400.00.
 The disclosure for this sale can be found here.
 Company insiders own 1.88% of the company’s stock.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, January 5th.
-Shareholders of record on Tuesday, December 21st will be paid a $0.53 dividend.
-This represents a $2.12 dividend on an annualized basis and a yield of 3.73%.
-The ex-dividend date is Monday, December 20th.
-Restaurant Brands International’s payout ratio is 104.43%.
+Hedge funds have recently modified their holdings of the business.
+Redwood Investment Management LLC increased its holdings in Restaurant Brands International by 10.5% in the first quarter.
+Redwood Investment Management LLC now owns 22,770 shares of the restaurant operator’s stock worth $1,480,000 after purchasing an additional 2,166 shares in the last quarter.
+Thrivent Financial for Lutherans increased its holdings in Restaurant Brands International by 25.5% in the first quarter.
+Thrivent Financial for Lutherans now owns 129,753 shares of the restaurant operator’s stock worth $8,434,000 after purchasing an additional 26,397 shares in the last quarter.
+Maverick Capital Ltd. bought a new stake in Restaurant Brands International in the first quarter worth approximately $1,341,000.
+Tocqueville Asset Management L.P. increased its holdings in Restaurant Brands International by 7.9% in the second quarter.
+Tocqueville Asset Management L.P. now owns 315,858 shares of the restaurant operator’s stock worth $20,354,000 after purchasing an additional 23,245 shares in the last quarter.
+Finally, Ensign Peak Advisors Inc increased its holdings in shares of Restaurant Brands International by 19.5% during the second quarter.
+Ensign Peak Advisors Inc now owns 17,808 shares of the restaurant operator’s stock valued at $1,122,000 after acquiring an additional 2,900 shares in the last quarter.
+Institutional investors and hedge funds own 76.47% of the company’s stock.

 Restaurant Brands International, Inc is a holding company, which engages in the operation of quick service restaurants.
 It operates through the following segments: Tim Hortons, Burger King, and Popeyes.
 The Tim Hortons segment provides donut, coffee, and tea restaurant services.
 The Burger King segment manages fast food hamburger restaurant.